sanity-io/sanity-template-nextjs-ecommerce/README.md

 1. Go to your project settings on [manage.sanity.io](https://manage.sanity.io) => Settings => API
 2. Create a new token with read permissions
 3. Add the token to your project’s environment variables on [vercel.com](https://vercel.com/docs/build-step#environment-variables) using the key `SANITY_API_TOKEN=<your token>`
-5. You also need to set the URL for the production frontend you want to use to the environment variable `SANITY_STUDIO_WEBSITE_URL` (do not include the `https://`).

 Now you can append `?preview` to the product pages and the products overview to enable preview mode when you are logged into your Sanity project.
 For example: